 Why choose Japanese at the University of Edinburgh?

-Edinburgh is the only university in Scotland to offer undergraduate honours programmes in Japanese and one of the few in the UK with integrated course offerings on China and Korea.
+Edinburgh is the only university in Scotland to offer undergraduate honours programmes in Japanese.
+It is also one of the few in the UK with integrated course offerings in China and Korea.
 All our four-year honours programmes include a year abroad studying in Japan.

 We are ranked 3rd in the UK and 7th in the world for modern languages in the QS World University Rankings by Subject 2023.

-There's lots going on in our tightly-knit community, from our Japanese Studies peer support group, to film screenings, an Anime Society.
+There's lots going on in our tightly-knit community, from our peer support group to film screenings and an Anime Society.
 We also host performances and workshops with visiting Noh masters and a regular Asian Studies seminar series featuring visiting speakers from around the world.

 Study with us and you will develop the linguistic and analytical skills to engage critically, and in a truly interdisciplinary way, with this dynamic society.

 We specialise in teaching students with little or no prior knowledge of Japanese.
 You can take Japanese as a single honours degree programme, or jointly with Linguistics or International Business.

 Helping you bridge the gap between school and university learning, we introduce skills and knowledge step-by-step, encouraging you to see the connections between language, history, politics, culture and international relations.